StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 What is the best discount brokerage in Canada?

-Discount brokers offer lower commission rates to investors who are comfortable investing on their own.
-Our testing found that Questrade offers the best trading platforms along with excellent educational content and tools.
+My testing found that Questrade offers the best trading platforms along with excellent educational content and tools.
+As a discount broker, it also offers lower commission rates to investors who are comfortable investing on their own.
 The Questrade Edge desktop platform is one of StockBrokers.com’s favorites for casual active traders among all the brokers we trialled.
-Professionals will appreciate the low pricing and broad array of investment choices available at Interactive Brokers, which we found is best for international trading.
+However, professionals will appreciate the low pricing and broad array of investment choices available at Interactive Brokers instead, which I believe is better for international trading.

 Are discount brokerages like Questrade and Wealthsimple safe?